The bright future of pharmacies

 This is the so-called point-of-care diagnostics, which allows the patient to be diagnosed in the doctor's office, in the ambulance, at home, in the field or in the hospital.
 The results of the treatments are timely and allow a quick treatment to the patient.
 A range of next generation medical sensors such as Scanadu Scout they will measure heart rate, respiratory rate, blood oxygenation and body temperature.
 Others like Viatom Checkme will provide data for ECG, pulse, oxygen saturation, blood pressure, sleep quality and daily activity.
 All of them will help healthcare professionals diagnose diseases more precisely and easily, even in the pharmacy of the future.

-Let's take a step forward in imagining the pharmacy of the future: the old "Apoteke" has been successfully transformed into a health management and consulting center thanks to technology and organization.
-How else could pharmacies play a more effective role in a patient's recovery journey?
+Let's take a step forward in imagining the pharmacy of the future: the old "Apoteke" has been successfully transformed into a health management and consultancy center thanks to technology and organization.
+How else could pharmacies take on a more effective role in a patient's recovery journey?

 The pharmacy of the future will have more freedom in the personalization of therapies.
 By having access to cloud-based algorithms and digital health solutions, the pharmacist will be able to obtain the same quantity and quality of medical information available to a medical center, and "print" drugs on demand.
 Maybe also participate in clinical trials, or conduct them.

 Does it seem impossible to you?
-Last year, the FDA approved* a drug for epilepsy called Spritam, produced by 3D printers.
-The drug was printed from a powder, layer by layer, to make it dissolve faster than regular pills.
-Imagine how fast drug delivery could be with a 3D printer in every pharmacy of the future.
+Last year, the FDA approved it* an epilepsy drug called Spritam, produced by 3D printers.
+The drug was molded from a powder, layer by layer, to make it dissolve faster than regular pills.
+Imagine how fast drug distribution could be with a 3D printer in every pharmacy of the future.
 And no waste on dosages, too.

 With the help of artificial intelligence, clinical trials will take much less time.
 For example, the company Atomwise uses supercomputers that derive therapies from a database of molecular structures.
-Last year Atomwise launched a virtual search for medicines that already exist and are safe to reuse to treat the Ebola virus.
+Last year, Atomwise launched a virtual search for existing, safe medicines to repurpose to treat the Ebola virus.
 In less than a day they found two already on the market.
 This analysis would normally have taken months or years.
-Imagine how efficient drug creation would be if such clinical trials could be performed at the health care level, particularly in pharmacies.
+Imagine how efficient drug creation would be if such clinical trials could be performed at the healthcare level, particularly in pharmacies.

 In any case, pharmacists (or pharmacists) will be able to embrace the technological revolution and bring it into their daily work.
 The signs of a transformation that increases opportunities for patients and reduces costs and times are all there.